plon-Susk7/AGE-GENDER-ETHNICITY-PREDICTION/README.md

 # AGE-GENDER-ETHNICITY-PREDICTION
-Semester project for Machine Learning Project offered by IIITD.
+Semester project for Machine Learning Course offered by IIITD.